ray310/Panda-Helper/README.md

 # Panda-Helper: Quickly and easily inspect data
-Panda-Helper creates data profiles for Pandas DataFrames and Series
+Panda-Helper is a simple data-profiling utility for Pandas DataFrames and Series

 Assess data quality and usefulness with minimal effort